behnoudshafizadeh/KERAS-COVID19/README.md

 ![result chart](https://user-images.githubusercontent.com/53394692/106428180-cbee1700-647d-11eb-8bbd-4c36c45fc935.png)

-## Results.png and newResults.png
+## model_output
-> for seeing the model result in covid+ and covid- images,run the following command in your `covid-colab.ipynb` file:
+> for seeing the model result in covid+ and covid- images,run the following command in your `covid-colab.ipynb` file and see results in `Results.png and newResults.png` files:

 ```
 --image:directory of images , --model:directory of saved weight